kaizhu256/node-swgg/README.md

     2. run the shell command:
         $ npm install swagger-lite && export PORT=8081 && node example.js
     3. open a browser to http://localhost:8081
-    4. interact with the swagger-ui crud-api
+    4. interact with the swagger-ui server
 */

 /*jslint